| Hydraulic Fluid Darkening On

 to reduce agitation.
 An air ejector to remove air and non-condensable

+gases from the reservoir will also help.
 Finally, I would initiate a slow side stream filtration through

 an Ion-Exchange media while I recirculated the fluid in the reservoir